carlosvega/DebunkMonkeypoxML/README.md

 - Last, the paper claims that "An ML or DL model, trained on our dataset, can help in the clinical diagnosis of Monkeypox.”.
 However, proofs on these regards for the given dataset are not provided.

 ![second paper example](./figs/second_paper.png)

+### Reaching peer-reviewed journals

+In October 2022, Springer Journal of Medical Systems published the article "Monkeypox virus detection using pre-trained deep learning-based approaches" which employs the aforementioned dataset, stating that "More recently, Ahsan et al. [19] collected the images of Monkeypox, Chickenpox, Measles and Normal categories using web mining techniques and verified by the experts."

+> Sitaula, C., & Shahi, T. B. (2022).
+Monkeypox virus detection using pre-trained deep learning-based approaches.
+Journal of Medical Systems, 46(11), 1-9. https://doi.org/10.1007/s10916-022-01868-2